Youth mental health challenges keep mounting 2 years after Maui wildfires

 “Places are like a friend to us,” Lapow said.
 “When you lose places, it hurts.”

 Lapow founded the Maui Hero Project, which his website describes as “adventure-based counseling services.”
-The eight-week program teaches teens basic disaster preparedness skills and immerses them in outdoor activities.
-It's also a form of mental health support.
+The eight-week program Lapow started 25 years ago teaches teens basic disaster preparedness skills and immerses them in outdoor activities.
+It's also a form of mental health support, which Lapow has leaned into since the wildfires.

 Lapow’s approach has become a common strategy for nonprofits and therapists trying to reach kids who have balked at discussing their mental health since the fires.
 But those efforts don't always reach the kids who need the most help.